Just the FAQs

 The women’s and men’s locker rooms will have similar configurations.
 We sized the women’s locker room for half-height lockers and a bank of day-use-only full-length lockers for a total of 97 additional lockers to the current inventory.
 The half-height lockers will be approximately 18” wide, wider than today’s full-length women’s lockers and similar to what the men have today.
 We have not finalized the “wet” areas in terms of the number of sinks, toilets, and showers.

-Do our bylaws support this, or need to be changed to make this happen?
+Do our bylaws support the project, or need to be changed to make this happen?

-Our interpretation of the bylaws, subject to further legal review, is that we need a majority of proprietary members to vote to approve the final proposal in order to proceed.
 The board cannot unilaterally make this decision, nor does it want to.
-This is a member decision, and while only proprietary members are allowed to vote on Capital Dues per the by-laws, we want to hear from Social, YP, Legacy, and Emeritus members as well.
+This is a member decision, and while only proprietary members are allowed to vote on Capital Dues per the bylaws, we want to hear from Social, YP, Legacy, and Emeritus members as well.

 Why didn’t we add a men’s or ladies’ grill in the respective locker rooms?

-We believe that we’ll have ample eating options on the second floor and chose to consolidate short-order food with Pedro’s.
+We believe that we’ll have ample eating options on the second floor and chose to consolidate short-order food with a new-and-improved Pedro’s.
 In addition, we wanted roughly equal men’s and women’s facilities.

 Where does the coffee station currently in the men’s locker room end up?